Эта страница не доступна на русском языке.

 - A project finance institution to promote market economies

-- Invests in 34 countries, from Central Europe to Central Asia
+- Works in more than 30 countries, from Central Europe to Central Asia

 - Owned by 64 countries, the EU and the EIB